Skip to main content

 • Squared error: the average squared difference between predicted and actual percentages.
 Lower is better.

 • Normalised information loss: measures how much information is lost between the real distribution and the prediction, normalised for question complexity.
 Lower is better.
-This is increasingly our preferred single metric because it handles questions with many answer options more fairly.
+This is our preferred single metric because it handles questions with many answer options more fairly.

 How you measure